OWASP/www-chapter-edmonton/index.md

 <h2>Upcoming events</h2>
+<h3> Febuary OWASP Edmonton Monthly Presentation </h3>
+An in person event for all members hosted at Grant MacEwan.

+Presentation by Thomas Dang.

+1. C2's What are they and how are they used in CTFs
+2. Common C2s/The C2 Matrix
+3. Basic Metasploit demo
+4. Basic Sliver demo
+5. QA

 -----------------------------------------------------------------------------------------------------------------------------------
 Our events are open to the public, and you do not need to be a member to attend.
 Please do consider [joining OWASP](https://owasp.org/membership/) if you find our community, projects, and meetings valuable, or sponsoring this chapter.